-With drawal Benefits With less than five years of service, the accumulated employee contributions with interest are returned.
+With less than five years of service, the accumulated employee contributions with interest are returned.
 With more than five years, the member may elect a refund of contributions with interest or leave the contributions and interest in the System and retain a vested right to retirement benefits.